 Not eating or drinking (even just missing one meal)

-The most you can do at home, says Dr. Shampers, is to provide warm soft bedding for your feline as he or she recovers with the guidance of a veterinarian.
+The most you can do at home, says Dr. Shampers, is to provide warm, soft bedding for your feline as he or she recovers with the guidance of a veterinarian.
 Also, feeding your cat a “bland diet” can help as they aim to recover and settle back into a routine.
 Dr. Shampers suggests feeding your cat boiled chicken they’re uninterested in their typical food.
+Rice is also suitable.